datacenter/nexus9000/nexusdatabroker/serviceScripts/ubuntu/README.txt

       for example: If the NDB is extracted under /home/user, then update path as /home/user/xnc

 3. Run with the following command to make ndb as a service even after crash/reboot
-    a) Update-rc ndb enable
+    a) /usr/sbin/update-rc.d -f ndb defaults

-4. Start/stop the NDB using the below command. service ndb start/stop/status/restart
+4. Start/stop the NDB using the below command.
+Navigate to /etc/init.d folder service ndb start/stop/status/restart

   The options:-